 Promptly after graduation, Greg and Cheryl got married.

-I don’t believe that someone can ”steal” a person from someone else.
+I don’t believe that someone can “steal” a person from someone else.
 Except in this case.
-Cheryl hoodwinked Greg into taking up the wrong life, thus robbing me of his eternal devotion.
+Cheryl hoodwinked Greg into taking up the wrong life, robbing me of his devotion.
 Despite my bitter loss, I’ve soldiered on.
 All I’ve asked is the chance to stalk the happy Smithsons.
 But even in this age of Facebook, my prayers have gone unanswered.

 I’ve Googled Greg Smithson countless times, explored every nook and cranny on Facebook, and strong-armed my boyfriend, an ex-reporter, to employ his top-secret means of violating people’s privacy.
 To no avail.
 Greg Smithsons, grains of sand forming an endless beach, are hidden in plain sight.
 Searches for Cheryl Kraninsky and Cheryl Smithson have yielded nothing, as have those for her sister, whose name I managed to procure.

 Here are the Facebook pictures of Cheryl and Greg that I long to see: Cheryl, winking into the camera, Greg cringing with distaste.
 Greg posed next to his daughter, who’s the spitting image of me.
 The family dog lunging, teeth bared, at Cheryl, Greg doing nothing to intervene.
 Greg gazing wistfully into the distance, reliving our romantic moments at my sorority formal.
-(Many of these are captured in pictures lovingly arranged in my college photo album, which I mooned over just last night.
-That Greg’s blood alcohol level was approaching 3.4 in those moments, I find irrelevant.)
+(These are captured in pictures lovingly arranged in my college photo album, which I mooned over just last night.
+That Greg’s blood alcohol level was approaching 3.4, I find irrelevant.)

 I’ll probably still be falling into the Greg Smithson black hole when I’m eighty.